aleshaleksey/fansys23/08-spell-list.md

 **Special**: This applies only for rolls made when touching the ground, or below ground level and for knowledge of things that belong on and below the ground.

 **Global**: The caster gives a locus the blessing of the earth.
 Within 100ft of that spot rolls made by entities that are not hostile to the caster receive this blessing.
-For every 4MP extra the radius of the spell increases by 100ft or the duration increases by a week.
+For every 2MP dice above 6 the radius of the spell increases by 100ft, or the duration increases by a week.

 ___
 ### Guidance of the Winds